Dn-a/flutter_inner_drawer/README.md

                     child: Container(...)
                 )
             ),
-            scaffold: Scaffold(...) or CupertinoPageScaffold(...), //  A Scaffold is generally used but you are free to use other widgets
+            //  A Scaffold is generally used but you are free to use other widgets
+            // Note: use "automaticallyImplyLeading: false" if you do not personalize "leading" of Bar
+            scaffold: Scaffold(
+                appBar: AppBar(
+                    automaticallyImplyLeading: false
+                )
+                .
+                .
+            )
+            or
+            CupertinoPageScaffold(
+                navigationBar: CupertinoNavigationBar(
+                    automaticallyImplyLeading: false
+                ),
+                .
+                .
+            ),
         )
     }